 representatives of other religions, whom he several times invited to prayer

-he proclaimed 1,338 Blesseds; and 51 canonizations for a total of 482
+focusing on countless examples of holiness as an incentive for the people of our time.
+He celebrated 147 beatification ceremonies during which he proclaimed 1,338 Blesseds; and 51 canonizations for a total of 482

 (plus one in pectore) in 9 consistories.
 He also called six full meetings